skirino/rafted_value/README.md

 end
 ```

-Then we can make a 3-member consensus group as follows:
+Then make a 3-member consensus group by spawning one process per node as follows:

 ```ex
 iex(foo@skirino-Manjaro)2> config = RaftedValue.make_config(QueueWithLength)